 Look at the areas of light and shadow.
 Can you use them compositionally?
 Light generally affects the highlight (the brightest part of an image) and the shadow (darkest part of the image).
 Contrast also depends on light.

-This information will help you know how to control the light, if need be.
+This information will help you know how to control the light if need be.
 Use a scrim to block unwanted light or a reflector to add some light.
 You are in control.

 This technique will give a new look to your image.
-The depth of field is the area in a projected image, forward to aft of the focal plane, which do also appear to be in focus in the image.
+The depth of field is the area in a projected image, forward to the aft of the focal plane, which does also appear to be in focus in the image.
 The DOF determines whether the background is highlighted or faded out.

 By playing with the lens focal length, and focus distance, you can bring the background into focus and give it purpose, or get rid of it altogether.
 If for example you are shooting an image on famine, and decide to use a person, you might want to make an image with a shallow DOF to also show carcass of an animal for emphasis.

 Different lenses have a different use.
 The standard lens, for example, is produces an image similar to what the human eye sees.
 Wide angle lens has a wide angle if view-perfect for capturing the outdoor landscape.

 Use lenses with a purpose in mind.

 Examine your images and critique them or get a friend to do it.
 Learn from your mistakes and achievement.
 When all is said and done, edit it to give it a perfect touch!

 Author Bio: Hi, I’m George.
 I have been a camera enthusiast since 2008.
 Cameraseals is my personal blog where I share most of my interests and experiences from using cameras.
 You will find helpful topics even if you’re a beginner or long-time user.